floe/surfacecast/README.md

     * Some race conditions when setting up the mixers still seem to be present, but hard to pin down.
 This happens particularly when a client connects within a few seconds of the previous client, before negotiation has completed.
 Usually shows up as a black surface stream, restart the client in this case.
   * Python Client
     * Using webcams as live sources (e.g. for the front stream) is somewhat hit-and-miss and depends on the pixel formats the webcam can deliver.
 Reliable results so far only with 24-bit RGB or 16-bit YUYV/YUV2.
 The front/face cam needs to support 640x360 natively, the surface cam needs to support 1280x720 natively.
 Good results with Logitech C270 (front/face) and C920 (surface).
 Note: environment variable `GST_V4L2_USE_LIBV4L2=1` can sometimes be used to fix format mismatch issues.
-    * A Raspberry Pi 4 is just barely fast enough to handle the incoming and outgoing streams _plus_ the SurfaceCast perspective transform.
+    * A Raspberry Pi 4 is just barely fast enough to handle the incoming and outgoing streams _plus_ the SurfaceStreams perspective transform.
 Some additional notes:
         * Overclocking to at least 1800 core/600 GPU is recommended (and don't forget to add active cooling, otherwise it will just go into thermal throttling right away, and you're back to square one).
         * "Outsource" the perspective transform to the server using the `--persp` parameter.
         * Don't plug the cameras into the USB3 ports (blue), but into USB2 instead (cf. [forum post](https://forums.raspberrypi.com/viewtopic.php?t=275492))